tamoghnaojha/tamoghnaojha.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently an ERCIM “Alain Bensoussan” PostDoctoral Research Fellow with the Ubiquitous Internet Research Unit at the [Institute for Informatics and Telematics (IIT)](https://www.iit.cnr.it/) of National Research Council (CNR), Italy.
+I am currently an Assistant Professor (Grade-I) at the [Department of Computer Science and Engineering](https://srmap.edu.in/seas/computer-science-engineering/), [SRM University-AP, Andhra Pradesh, India](https://srmap.edu.in/).
+Previously, I was an ERCIM “Alain Bensoussan” PostDoctoral Research Fellow with the Ubiquitous Internet Research Unit at the [Institute for Informatics and Telematics (IIT)](https://www.iit.cnr.it/) of National Research Council (CNR), Italy.
 My current research interests are in Wireless Power Transfer, Internet of Things, Sensor-Cloud.

 I completed my PhD at the [Smart Wireless Applications & Networking (SWAN) Research Group](http://cse.iitkgp.ac.in/~smisra/swan/) at the Department of Computer Science and Engineering,  Indian Institute of Technology Kharagpur in 2020.
 My PhD thesis was on "Provisioning Sensors-as-a-Service in Sensor-Cloud-based Internet of Things" under the supervision of [Prof. Sudip Misra](http://cse.iitkgp.ac.in/~smisra/) and [Prof. Narendra Singh Raghuwanshi](http://www.manit.ac.in/content/director).
 I have received MS from the Indian Institute of Technology Kharagpur in 2014.
 My MS thesis was on "Architecture and Localization in Underwater Sensor Networks" under the guidance of [Prof. Sudip Misra](http://cse.iitkgp.ac.in/~smisra/).
 Previously, I completed the Post Graduate Diploma in Embedded Systems from CDAC, Mohali in 2009, and B. Tech in Electronics & Communication Engg. from Haldia Institute of Technology, Haldia affiliated to the West Bengal University of Technology, Kolkata in 2008.
 Besides, I have several years of research experience working on research projects funded by different agencies such as [ITRA](http://medialabasia.in/itra/itra/) and [DeitY, Govt. of India](http://deity.gov.in/).